Qasim-Soomro/Manga-Ka-/README.md

 # 📚 MangaKnight

-**MangaKnight** is a modern web application that allows users to browse, search, and read manga online through a clean and responsive interface.
+**MangaKnight** is a modern web application with a clean and responsive interface that allows users to browse, search, and read manga online.

 ## 🚀 Live Demo